hassanaziz0012/language-extensions/README.md

 This is what the extensions look like: ![Anna's Logophile](https://i.imgur.com/Cmg6Z4t.png) As you can see, it has a pretty basic design, nothing too fancy.
 You can't add words right now, since the person I made this for just had a list of words on Wikipedia and othre websites which I simply scraped for him.
 Perhaps, in the future, I might add the ability to add your own words in the extension.

+## Installation Instructions
+Installing these extensions is quite simple.
+Even though they're not available in the official Chrome store, because they were a personal project only, installing them is still a simple drag-and-drop process.
+1. Start by downloading the Extension folder from this GitHub repository.
+2. Open the Chrome extensions page and drag the folder in there.
+It should give you the option to install them.
+Contact me if you run into any issues.
+Though this is such a basic process, a simple Google search will get it working in less than a minute.